domaincheck/wordpress-plugin/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Critical database issue fixed for alternate Wordpress DB_PREFIX settings
+* Navigation added within plugin to help blogs with long admin menus
+* FTUE messaging added to help new installs
+* Improved UX for Import section

+= 1.0.3 =
+* Compatible with Wordpress 4.4.1
+* Full PHP 5.3.x testing and all 5.3.x issues fixed
+* Fallback for using file_get_contents if curl is not installed
+* Remoed errors during plugin activation (double activation calls caused a race condition)

 = 1.0.2 =
 * Plugin was breaking on PHP 5.3.x installs on activation, has been fixed
 * Plugin versioning was incorrect because the developer is a n00b